ubaldot/vim-poptools/README.md

 ### Commands

-At the moment the following is what you can search and show in popups.
-I guess the commands are self-explanatory:
+The following is what you can search and show in popups.
+The commands are self-explanatory:

 ```
 :PoptoolsFindFile